Benfica have developed a reputation as masters of the transfer market and secured another huge windfall from the sale of Enzo Fernandez.

 The deal was worth an initial £64m, though could rise to around £85m with performance-related add-ons, a figure that would eclipse the club-record £75m that took Virgil van Dijk to Liverpool from Southampton.

-Nunez has had a mixed time since arriving into English football with criticism over his wastefulness around goal, but a return of nine goals in 14 starts across all competitions offers encouragement at Anfield.
+Nunez has had a mixed time since arriving into English football with criticism over his wastefulness around goal, but a return of ten goals in 15 starts across all competitions offers encouragement at Anfield.

 1. Joao Felix – £113m (Atletico Madrid)